-Today's hike to the summit on the north route from Dead Man's Flats with return the same way and has not been personally done previously.
+Today's hike to the summit on the north route from Dead Man's Flats, with return the same way, has not been personally done previously.
 Forest access is long but the intoxicating aroma is overwhelming and vistas begin to open up as elevation is gradually gained.

-Centennial Trail is closed annually between April 1 and June 21 inclusive.
+Centennial Trail is closed annually between April 1 and June 21 inclusive to protect mountain sheep.